 You see, I volunteered to run camera and that turned into me operating handheld, so at times I was on-stage with the bands.

-While operating a camera is fresh in my mind I thought I would share some reflections on camera operating in general and operating handheld in particular.
+I thought I would share some reflections on camera operating in general and operating handheld in particular.
 Admittedly, these perspectives are from that of a video director, not solely a camera operator.

 If you have camera-operating advice you would like to share feel free to do so in the comments section below!